neilzilla/hass-renpho/README.md

 ### Important information
 - Bear in mind everytime you log in it logs you out of the app, so in my example it gives me ten minutes between checking in case I ever wish to browse the app.
 - The MASS data are stored in Kg on the renpho API.
 So, if you select the weight_units, in lb, a conversion will be made by a factor of 2.2046226218

+### RoadMap / What's to come

+Change the config value to make refresh and weight_units optional with default value (Use CONFIG_SCHEMA ?)